benkeen/birdsearch.org/README.md

 -------------------------------------------
 #### Remaining.
 Notes.

-- misc tab
 - after clicking "anywhere" should have a bouncy thing pointing to the search bar.
 - Improve speed of filter on species panel
-- remember E.SET_MAP_TYPE
-- translate Map, Satellite on google maps [localize entire map...? custom buttons...?]
 - num reported should have nice formatting for thousands

 ##### Bugs
 - search for Manaus.
 Why isn't it centered?
 - If no results, need to show a message saying as much.
-- "51 bird species seen in the last 1 days" -> fix.
-Translate.

-Locations Seen modal
-    - position gets weird
-    - style gets weird

-#### At end
 - translations

+#### For 2.0.1:
+- remember E.SET_MAP_TYPE
+- translate map buttons
+- "51 bird species seen in the last 1 days"

 --------------------------------------------